-- ☐ Emergency procedures that include: - Posting Florida Abuse Hotline number along with other emergency numbers. - Staff trained in first aid and Infant/Child CPR on the premises at all times. - Fully stocked first aid kit. - A working fire extinguisher and documented monthly fire drills with children and staff. - ☐ Medication and hazardous materials are inaccessible and out of children's reach.
+- Posting Florida Abuse Hotline number along with other emergency numbers. - Staff trained in first aid and Infant/Child CPR on the premises at all times. - Fully stocked first aid kit. - A working fire extinguisher and documented monthly fire drills with children and staff. - Medication and hazardous materials are inaccessible and out of children's reach.